Cinema of Venezuela

 The cinema of Venezuela is the production and industry of filmmaking in Venezuela.
-Venezuelan cinema has been characterised from its outset as propaganda, partially state-controlled and state-funded, commercial cinema.
-The nation has seen a variety of successful films, which have reaped several international awards.
-Still, in terms of quality, it is said that though "we can point to specific people who have made great films in Venezuela [and] a couple of great moments in the history of Venezuelan cinema, [...] those have been exceptions".
-In the 21st century, Venezuelan cinema has seen more independence from the government, but has still been described as recently as 2017 to be at least "influenced" by the state.

 Film was introduced to the country in 1896, with the first national films screened in 1897.
 Several films were made in the last few years of the 19th Century, with a lower rate of production until the 1970s.

-The industry in the country has served political purposes from its early years and Juan Vicente Gómez' governments all the way through to current President Nicolás Maduro, and is also a mass-market entertainment base; sometimes the aims overlap.
-In the 21st century, attendance grew to a national average that would indicate every citizen visits the cinema once a year, though screenings began to decrease with the ongoing crisis after 2010.
+Venezuelan cinema has evolved through various phases, including early documentary and propaganda films, the emergence of a national industry in the mid-20th century, and the rise of socially engaged cinema during the 1970s and 1980s.
+In recent decades, Venezuelan filmmakers have gained increasing recognition at international festivals, even as the industry has navigated economic challenges and varying degrees of state involvement.

 Since the mid-2000s and developing in the 2010s, the more successful national films have been LGBT-related as part of the broader wave of Latin American New Maricón Cinema, with several of the country's Oscar submissions being based in LGBT+ narratives.

+Notable Venezuelan filmmakers include Román Chalbaud, Margot Benacerraf, Fina Torres, Clemente de la Cerda, Mariana Rondón, Lorenzo Vigas, among others.